jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 The reference line should not exist at all, not just not be shown.
 It’s a definition, because the contents of the procedure aren’t defined elsewhere, but defined in the symbol itself.

-#### Clause
+#### Nested Procedure

 A procedure symbol inside another procedure symbol:

 ![](images/Symbol%20Language%20(2004).218.jpeg)

-without a reference line is called a clause.
+without a reference line is called a nested procedure.

-A clause is a definition contained in a procedure:
+A nested procedure is a definition contained in a procedure:

 ![](images/Symbol%20Language%20(2004).219.png)

 This type of definition is usually not called a definition.
-The clause might be directly contained by a procedure.
-So this is not a clause:
+The nested procedure might be directly contained by a procedure.
+So this is not a nested procedure:

 ![](images/Symbol%20Language%20(2004).220.png)

-The clause can be a diamond or a square.
+The nested procedure can be a diamond or a square.
 Its container can also be a diamond as well as a square.
-A clause might not have a reference line, or it might have been a reference or a call, not a clause.
+A nested procedure might not have a reference line, or it might have been a reference or a call, not a nested procedure.

 #### Active and Inactive

 A diamond executes, a square might not.
 A diamond is said to be active, while a square is inactive.

-#### Active Clause
+#### Active Nested Procedure

-A clause that is a diamond, is called an active clause:
+A nested procedure that is a diamond, is called an active nested procedure:

 | ![](images/Symbol%20Language%20(2004).221.png) | ![](images/Symbol%20Language%20(2004).222.png) |
 |------------------------------------------------|------------------------------------------------|

 It’s called active, because it executes.

-#### Inactive Clause
+#### Inactive Nested Procedure

-An inactive clause is a clause that doesn’t execute.
-So it’s a clause that is a square:
+An inactive nested procedure is a nested procedure that doesn’t execute.
+So it’s a nested procedure that is a square:

 | ![](images/Symbol%20Language%20(2004).223.png) | ![](images/Symbol%20Language%20(2004).224.png) |
 |------------------------------------------------|------------------------------------------------|

 It won’t execute unless you call it.

-#### Sub Clause
+#### Deeper Nested Procedure

-A sub clause is a clause inside a clause.
+A deeper nested procedure is a nested procedure inside a nested procedure.
 So it’s a procedure symbol without a reference line in a procedure symbol without a reference line in a procedure symbol, for instance:

 ![](images/Symbol%20Language%20(2004).225.png)